 In our analysis of Jawlani critical thought and cultural production, we then turn to the poetry of Yasser Khanger and the music of the band Toot Ard, as two modes of fugitive movement.
 In Khanger’s work we trace mainly a mental mobility toward disengagement from the settler-colonial state while physically staying put.
 It is a circular movement of a released political prisoner who evades subjugation by redefining confinement as a tool for staging poetic insurgency.
 On the other hand, Toot Ard’s fugitivity is based on physical nomadic movement of a music band that tours in an international space while embracing a stateless condition.
 Fugitivity here becomes a movement that forces the Indigenous stateless self into the outside world, to realize the possibility of decolonisation by transgressing nation-state borders.

 Both journeys demonstrate how fugitivity becomes a self-rerouting away from Israeli structural domination and a rerooting of Jawlani indigeneity as a point of departure toward decolonisation.

-Blog post by Nadeem Karkabi, University of Haifa, Israel and Aamer Ibraheem, Colombia University, USA
+Blog post by Nadeem Karkabi, University of Haifa, Israel and Aamer Ibraheem, Columbia University, USA

 Read the full article: Karkabi, Nadeem & Ibraheem, Aamer.
 On fleeing colonial captivity: fugitive arts in the occupied Jawlan.
 Identities: Global Studies in Culture and Power.
 DOI: 10.1080/1070289X.2020.1851006